Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

     }
  }
 ```
-So now it becomes less painful from the part of the programmer to add defensive checks in his smart contracts program because while validating the transaction we can introduce a new invariant
+So now it becomes less painful from the part of the programmer to add defensive checks in his smart contract program because while validating the transaction we can introduce a new invariant

 *Success if and only if any send call does not return 0 (i.e throws exception)*

-As soon as this invariant is not satisfied the transaction aborts and owing to the lazy behavior neither the King loses his throne or the contracts dispatches its money.
+As soon as this invariant is not satisfied, the transaction aborts and owing to the lazy behavior neither the King loses his throne nor the contract dispatches its money.

 * Disadvantages of lazy STM